 Let our resource diversity be your competitive advantage.

 Our salary and benefits program reflects our concern for the resident who has a life, not just a medical degree.
-Internal Medicine residents earn a starting salary of $56,000 and enjoy the same top-tier benefits offered to other WellStar Health System employees.
-Resident health and wellness is a top priority.
+Residents enjoy the same top-tier benefits offered to other WellStar Health System employees, and your health and wellness is a top priority.
 We’ve got people and programs to help you stay healthy, stay focused and not get overwhelmed.